Story of the James W. Tracy Scholarship

 Upon completion of their first semester at a post-secondary school, the scholarship recipient will need to send a transcript (copy acceptable) to the Minnesota FFA Foundation showing satisfactory progress.
 Once transcript is received by the Minnesota FFA Foundation, a check will be sent to the scholarship recipient.

-The application period is closed for 2017.
+The application is available HERE

 *** Only complete applications will be considered for the James W. Tracy scholarships.
 When submitting your application, make sure the entire application is completed (your personal information, answers to the two questions, one essay and two letters of recommendation).
 Do not submit the questions and essay with plans to submit the two reference letters at a later time.